dokku/docker-s3backup/README.md

 ### Encryption

 You can optionally encrypt your backup using GnuPG.
 To do so, set ENCRYPTION_KEY.
+This would encrypt the backup with the passphrase "your_secret_passphrase".
+The cypher algorithm used is AES256.

 ```shell
 docker run -it \